Hopin valued at $5.65bn after a year of virtual events

 “Now, more than 80,000 organisations use Hopin and 3.6m video content creators use StreamYard, with millions more attending and viewing every month.
 From almost nothing in March 2020, our business has grown to north of $70m in [annual recurring revenue],” said Boufarhat.

-He added that the $5.65bn valuation figure brings “high expectations” but also serves as a testament to the team.
+He added that the $5.65bn valuation figure brings “high expectations” but also serves as a testament to what the team has achieved in a year.

-Last month the platform announced the release of a new mobile app to tie in with its online event hosting platform.

-Hopin added more than 200 new team members to support the company’s growth and Boufarhat said it plans to increase its headcount by another 1,000 this year.
+Hopin added more than 200 new employees to support the company’s growth and Boufarhat said it plans to increase its headcount by another 1,000 this year.